Spirent Logo

 Additionally, our CarbonNeutral® certification is achieved in accordance with The CarbonNeutral Protocol.
 First developed and published in 2002, The Protocol is revised and updated annually to reflect developments in climate science, international policy, standards and business practice.
 It is a publicly available framework developed for business, by business, that draws together leading independent standards for greenhouse gas accounting into a practical guide to carbon neutrality.

-For 2023, we have selected a portfolio that includes renewable energy generation, rooftop solar in India, and industrial emissions reductions in the United States.
-In addition, we were keen to support emerging carbon removal technologies, and bought additional credits from an innovative biochar project in Maine, United States.
+For 2024, we have selected a portfolio that includes renewable energy generation, rooftop solar in India, and reforestation in the United States.
+In addition, we were keen to support emerging carbon removal technologies, and bought additional credits from an innovative CO2 concrete mineralisation project in Maine, United States.

 Orb Rooftop Solar Programme: India